Comparing Uncertainty Measurement and Mitigation Methods for Large Language Models: A Systematic Review: Survey Methodologies

-We find that existng uncertainty measurement and calibration methods are mostly designed for classical DL.
-Hence, we need to answer the question of how uncertainty and calibration should be redefined, adapted, extended, or performed in the context of LLMs.
+We find that existing uncertainty measurement and calibration methods are mostly designed for classical DL.
+Therefore, we need to answer the question of how uncertainty and calibration should be redefined, adapted, extended, or performed in the context of LLMs.
 We outline the RQs this work addresses as follows:

 \begin{enumerate}[label=RQ\arabic*.] \item Uncertainty in LLMs: What do we mean by uncertainty for LLMs? \item Calibration in LLMs: What are existing calibration methods for LLMs? \item Evaluation: How well do the state-of-the-art calibration methods work in LLM settings? \item Research Gaps: How relevant are the existing works, and what are the emerging topics? \end{enumerate}